UKPLab/naacl18-multitask_argument_mining/README.md

 # Multi-Task Learning for Argumentation Mining in Low-Resource Settings

 The following repository contains the code for training single and multi-task LSTMs for argument component identification.
+The code allows to replicate the experiments of [our paper](http://aclweb.org/anthology/N18-2006).

 # Citation
 If you find the implementation useful, please cite the following paper: